ip2location/ip2location-d/README.md

  - prevent password sharing and abuse of service
  - geotargeting in advertisement

 The database will be updated in monthly basis for the greater accuracy.
-Free sample DB1 database is available at /samples directory or download it from http://www.ip2location.com/developers.
+Free LITE databases are available at http://lite.ip2location.com/ upon registration.

-The complete database is available at http://www.ip2location.com under Premium subscription package.
+The paid databases are available at http://www.ip2location.com under Premium subscription package.

 Installation